ReadingFilmFEST created by filmmakers for filmmakers!

 - live Q&A with audiences

-ReadingFilmFEST is committed to gender parity with no less than 50% of our program directed, written, and/or produced by women.
+ReadingFilmFEST is committed to gender parity.
 We are looking for the best films in all genres by Women Filmmakers.
 The festival also encourages filmmakers of color and Latino filmmakers to submit their work to help us create a truly diverse program.

 The festival is juried by a panel of local film enthusiasts, with winners chosen by film professionals in each genre.
 Each film is viewed by at least 3 jurors, ensuring a fair process and high-quality selections.